Written CairoVolt Warranty Delivery Within Egypt

 • 🎬 For daily-posting creator: this recharge speed may be the difference between a video that ships today vs delayed two days.

-Pro Warnings: 4 Mistakes We See Weekly
+Pro Warnings: 4 Common Photographer Mistakes

 ⚠️ Avoid these mistakes: (1) Charging an old DSLR (Canon 5D / Nikon D850) directly from a power bank — needs dummy battery + adapter.
 (2) Using a 60W USB-C cable with 100W+ power bank — throttles speed and overheats.
 (3) Leaving the power bank in a summer car (60°C+) — damages within weeks.
 (4) Buying a "20,000mAh" power bank for 500 EGP from OLX for pro work — actual capacity 8,000mAh and won't charge cameras.